Legislative Update #6, February 24, 2019

 HB 342: CRIMINAL JUSTICE REFORM

 This bipartisan legislation is sponsored by Senators Sander Rue, Richard Martinez, Representatives Antonio Maestas and Gail Chasey.
-As we stated earlier, we are becoming concerned that this bill may have stalled.
+As we stated earlier, this proposal was split into two bills and is scheduled to be debated by the full House today.
 The intent for the legislation is to reform of the criminal justice system by providing for assistance to offenders with behavioral health diagnoses; revising procedures related to a person incarcerated in a county jail; revising protections for persons involved with an alcohol-or drug-related overdose; providing procedures for post-conviction petitions; revising requirements for pre-prosecution diversion programs; revising procedures related to probation and parole; revising requirements for presentence reports; revising requirements for crime victims' reparations; enacting the accurate eyewitness identification act; revising duties of the New Mexico sentencing commission; requiring eyewitness identification policies and training.

 HB 370 LIMITED EXPUNGEMENT OF ARREST/CRIMINAL RECORDS

-This bill was heard on Tuesday February 12th in the House Consumer and Public Affairs Committee (CPAC).
-The five-member committee voted to recommend that the bill pass, and it is now awaiting a hearing in the House Judiciary Committee.
-The vote was 3-1 with one member absent.
-Enactment of this legislation is long overdue because arrest records and criminal convictions are a significant barrier to employment and living a productive life.
-Although we expect considerable opposition from the business community, the Albuquerque Journal, and some conservative legislators, LJC will work very hard with the sponsors to get this legislation to the governor’s desk.
+This bill was heard February 12th in the House Consumer and Public Affairs Committee (CPAC).
+The five-member committee voted to recommend that the bill pass, and it is also received a “do pass” from the House Judiciary Committee (HJC) on February 23rd.
+The committee report from HJC is not available yet, but the vote was 3-1 in CPAC with one member absent.
+The bill is now before the full House for a final vote.
+LJC feels that enactment of this legislation is long overdue because arrest records and criminal convictions are a significant barrier to employment and living a productive life.
+LJC will work very hard with the sponsors to get this legislation to the governor’s desk.

 HB 564 PROBATION GOOD TIME

-This bipartisan legislation is sponsored by Representatives Antonio Maestas, Gail Chasey, and Senator Sander Rue.
+This bipartisan legislation was split from HB 342 and is sponsored by Representatives Antonio Maestas, Gail Chasey, and Senator Sander Rue.
 The bill provides clarification and guidance for probation and parole; allowing for a person on probation to have the time required for probation to be decreased for good behavior.
 The proposal would provide good time to be credited to the person’s term of supervision with the goal moving the offender from supervised to unsupervised status.
+LJC strongly supports this legislation.

 SB 96: BAN THE BOX

 This bill is sponsored by Senator Bill O’Neill (D) from Bernalillo County.
 This legislation states that “the employer shall not make an inquiry regarding an applicant's conviction on the employment application but may take into consideration an applicant's conviction after review of the applicant's application and upon discussion of employment with the applicant.
-This bill has received a “do pass” from the Senate Public Affairs (SPAC) and the Senate Judiciary Committee and is now awaiting a vote by the full Senate.
+This bill has received a “do pass” from the Senate Public Affairs (SPAC), the Senate Judiciary Committee and a substitute version was approved by the full Senate.
+The final Senate vote was 28-11 with only three (3) Republicans voting in favor which means there is a great deal of work yet to be done in convincing Republicans to support giving offenders a second chance.
 LJC strongly supports this legislation as it represents a first step in eradicating employment barriers.

 SB 323 DECREASING PENALTIES FOR POSSESSION OF MARIJUANA AND OF DRUG PARAPHERNALIA

 This bill is sponsored by Senator Joseph Cervantes (D) from Dona Ana County.
 It would dramatically reduce the penalties for possession of small amounts of marijuana and paraphernalia.
 LJC supports this legislation because harsh penalties for simple possession are detrimental to society.
-This bill is scheduled to be heard in the Senate Public Affairs Committee on February 19th.
+This bill was heard in the Senate Public Affairs Committee and received a “do pass” recommendation.
+It is now awaiting a hearing in the Senate Judiciary Committee.

 SB 521 INTERNET BLOCKING AND NEW REGISTRATION FOR HUMAN TRAFFICKING